-Royalty expenses in cost of revenue were \$0 and \$3 thousand for the three months ended March 31, 2021 and 2020, respectively.
+Royalties expenses in cost of revenue were \$6 and \$0 thousand for the three months ended June 30, 2021 and 2020, respectively.
+For the six months ended June 30, 2021, and 2020, the royalties expenses were \$6 thousand and \$3 thousand, respectively.

-As of March 31, 2021, the contingent liability to the IIA amounted to \$1.6 million.
+As of June 30, 2021, the contingent liability to the IIA amounted to \$1.6 million.
 The Israeli Research and Development Law provides that know-how developed under an approved research and development program may not be transferred to third parties without the approval of the IIA.
 Such approval is not required for the sale or export of any products resulting from such research or development.
 The IIA, under special circumstances, may approve the transfer of IIA-funded know-how outside Israel, in the following cases:

-(a) the grant recipient pays to the IIA a portion of the sale price paid in consideration for such IIA-funded know-how or in consideration for the sale of the grant recipient itself, as the case may be, which portion will not exceed six times the amount of the grants received plus interest (or three times the amount of the grant received plus interest, in the event that the recipient of the know-how has committed to retain the research and development activities of the grant recipient in Israel after the transfer); (b) the grant recipient receives know-how from a third party in exchange for its IIA-funded know-how; (c) such transfer of IIA-funded know-how arises in connection with certain types of cooperation in research and development activities; or (d) If such transfer of know-how arises in connection with a liquidation by reason of insolvency or receivership of the grant recipient.
+(a) the grant recipient pays to the IIA a portion of the sale price paid in consideration for such IIA-funded know-how or in consideration for the sale of the grant recipient itself, as the case may be, which portion will not exceed six times the amount of the grants received plus interest (or three times the amount of the grant received plus interest, in the event that the recipient of the know-how has committed to retain the research and development activities of the grant recipient in Israel after the transfer); (b) the grant receives know-how from a third party in exchange for its IIA-funded know-how; (c) such transfer of IIA-funded know-how arises in connection with certain types of cooperation in research and development activities; or (d) if such transfer of know-how arises in connection with a liquidation by reason of insolvency or receivership of the grant recipient.